Generalized parton distributions and gravitational form factors at large momentum transfer: SCET formulation of the Feynman contribution

 We end this section with a few words of caution.
-First, although the formal power counting argument justifies the inclusion of higher order corrections in $\alpha_s$ to (\ref{08}) while neglecting power corrections in $\lambda^2\sim 1/\sqrt{-t}$, in practice the latter may not be numerically negligible in the pre-asymptotic regime.
-Beyond the ${\cal O}(\alpha_s)$ term, the expansion (\ref{08}) quickly becomes very cumbersome and starts to look like a double expansion in $\alpha_s$ and $1/\sqrt{-t}$.
+First, although the formal power counting argument justifies the inclusion of higher order corrections in $\alpha_s$ to (\ref{08}) while neglecting power corrections in $\lambda^2\sim 1/\sqrt{-t}$, the latter may not be numerically negligible in the pre-asymptotic regime.
+We emphasize that the leading term `1' in (\ref{08}) is a nontrivial and robust prediction, but already the order $\alpha_s/\pi$ term has to compete with the leading kinematical power correction $\sim \alpha_s^0/\sqrt{-t}$.
+In view of this, including higher order terms in $\alpha_s$ may not be justified for practical purposes.
+Note that this problem arises from the strict power counting argument resulting in the local $y$-dependence in the function $h_q(y)$ (\ref{delta}).
+In the next section, we suggest a (model-dependent) method to include the kinematical power corrections by retaining a nontrivial $y$-dependence in $h_q(y)$.

 Second, it is somewhat questionable whether the SCET($c,\bar c,s$) power counting that we relied on holds if $\mu_{hc}$ is not a perturbative scale.
 Note that the formal power corrections from the SCET($C,\bar C,s$) $\rightarrow$ SCET($c,\bar c,s$) expansion are of the same size as for the QCD $\rightarrow$ SCET($C,\bar C,s$) expansion, namely $\f O(\mu_{hc}^2/t) = \f O(\Lambda^2/\mu_{hc}^2) = \f O(\Lambda/\sqrt{-t})$.
 However, since the matching coefficient $\f J_q$ is a power series in $\alpha_s(\mu_{hc})$, we cannot exclude the possibility that, when $\alpha_s(\mu_{hc})\sim 1$, large non-perturbative effects may introduce a strong $t$ dependence and invalidate the formal power counting.
 Indeed, it has been suggested in a recent work \cite{Kivel:2024tgj} that the anti-quark contribution to the nucleon electromagnetic form factors may be numerically non-negligible around $|t|\approx 3$ GeV$^2$. {We note however that a similar issue arises in $B$-meson physics where the hard-collinear scale appears, see e.g. \cite{Beneke:2003pa}.
 Although $\sqrt{\Lambda m_b} \approx 1 \, \text{GeV}$, the validity of the power counting argument is generally assumed.
 We therefore suppose that our analysis is on the same footing as such studies.